Camping Near Eno River State Park

 What are some nearby attractions and activities?

-The Durham area offers numerous outdoor adventures within easy driving distance of Eno River State Park.
+The area surrounding Eno River State Park offers numerous outdoor adventures and attractions.
 Just a short drive away, you'll find Pilot Mountain State Park, which offers excellent rock climbing and hiking opportunities.
-Hanging Rock State Park is another fantastic destination nearby, featuring dramatic cliff faces, waterfalls, and extensive trail systems.
+The nearby Hanging Rock State Park features stunning waterfalls, scenic overlooks, and extensive trail systems perfect for day trips.

 What are the camping fees in Eno River State Park?